 As a subscriber to Just About Horses, the Breyer model horse publication, I learned of rare and unusual models from the prehistoric era of the 1960s.
 They were called “Woodgrains” and “Decorators,” there was the “Old Mold” Proud Arabian Mare and various Special Runs of decades gone by.
 These elusive models seemed far beyond my reach…they were so rare, how could I ever hope to own one?
 I dreamed of walking into an antique store some day and finding one of these priceless plastic horses…even to see or, (dare to dream!) touch it would be an honor beyond imagination.

-or I would write down the model I wanted on a piece of paper, put it and a check for the correct amount into an envelope, stick it in the mail and hope that the model would show up on my doorstep in a few weeks’ time.
+Box catalogs in hand, I scoured the sales lists for the models I was looking for.
+If I found one I liked I could call and ask if it was still available (if a phone number was given), or I would write down the model I wanted on a piece of paper, put it and a check for the correct amount into an envelope, stick it in the mail and hope that the model would show up on my doorstep in a few weeks’ time.
 Sometimes, the check would come back with a note explaining the model had been sold.
 Luckily, I never ran across a dishonest seller who simply cashed my check without sending a model.

 On some of the lists I received I found some of those rare models from yesteryear with exorbitant prices due to their extreme scarcity: